esquireofoz/Manager-README/README.md

 * Don't assume people who speak with confidence are necessarily right.
 Check (and re-check) your assumptions with multiple people.

+* I expect the vast majority of our interactions to be done through broadly accessible, text-based communication channels (e.g., code reviews in GitHub/Bitbucket, questions/answers in team channels Slack, architecture diagrams and feedback in Confluence/JIRA/other sharable mediums and __not__ email, phone, private message, etc.).
+There will be exceptions to this (e.g., weekly 1:1s, communicating items of a sensitive nature, items which are only relevant directly to you and me, etc.), however those should be the exception and not the rule.
+I view these {semi}public interactions as very valuable and use them to ensure we are all on the same page.

 ## What you can expect of me:
 * I highly value transparency and strive to be open, honest and approachable.
 I want you to feel comfortable asking me anything work-related.
 There are some things I may not be able to share, but I am committed to never lying to you.

 * I follow the [servant leadership philosophy](https://en.wikipedia.org/wiki/Servant_leadership).
 I am here to empower you to achieve both your goals and the team’s objectives, but you are in the driver’s seat!

+* You can expect me to explicitly set and communicate priorities for specific work.
+My job is to explain both the importance/business context of the work as well as any external dependencies involved.
+If things are unclear, please request clarification until you feel we are aligned!

 * You can expect me to have a recurring 1:1 with you.
 This meeting is _not_ intended for status updates, and is meant to cover bigger-picture items like career development, strategizing on goals, or anything generally of substance.
 That said, this meeting is for you, and we’ll discuss whatever you like.